School Programs

 Free

 Arts Alive is an annual showcase of works by students held in collaboration with the Burnaby School District.
-This year’s exhibition highlights work by elementary students from across the city.
-The following career placement positions are available: Photo Documenter, Virtual Gallery Creator, and Label Management positions.
-In these positions, students learn behind-the-scene processes of developing an exhibition.
+This year’s exhibition highlights work by Senior Secondary students from across the city.
+The following career placements are available: Photo Documenter, Virtual Gallery Creator, and Label Management.
+In these positions, students learn behind-the-scenes processes of developing an exhibition.

 BAG Career Placement